Beginner's guide to using weights

 Practise controlled breathing throughout the exercise

 When lifting a weight, it can be tempting to hold your breath on the ‘effort’ phase of the exercise.
 However, this is contraindicated and can lead to elevated blood pressure.
 A suitable maxim when lifting a weight is ‘suck the bar in and blow it away’.
 As you lift the weights and then return them to the start position, you should follow this relaxed breathing method throughout.

 Use free weights, dumbbells or barbells wherever possible

 Gymnasiums often have a wide selection of fixed weight machines and also loose weights such as dumbbells.
-Fixed machines permit the exercise to be performed in only a single plane of movement, whereas using free weights will encourage the balance element of the training, working the smaller stabilising muscle groups at the same time as well as improving your coordination.
+Fixed machines permit the exercise to be performed in only a single plane of movement, whereas using free weights will encourage the balance element of the training, working the smaller stabilizing muscle groups at the same time as well as improving your coordination.
 Hence, with free weights, you get greater benefits in the same timescale.

 It is common to see gym users training their ‘mirror muscles’, which results in an unbalanced posture.

 For example: Someone wishing to increase their upper body muscle mass will view their physique in the gymnasium mirrors and focus on training the muscles that they can see, namely their biceps, abdominals and chest.
-This will result in significant muscle imbalances because their programme is incomplete and other muscle groups are neglected.
+This will result in significant muscle imbalances because their program is incomplete and other muscle groups are neglected.
 When a muscle develops and grows, it becomes shorter and tighter.
 Over-focusing on these three muscle areas will result in the postural imbalances of continually bent arms and a rounded shoulder stance.
 Correct training should focus on maintaining the body in complete balance rather than focusing on one or two muscle groups.

-Finally, enlisting the help of a fitness professional who can assess, guide and coach you when you start weight-training is time well spent, and will make you maximise your training time and your training benefits.
+Finally, enlisting the help of a fitness professional who can assess, guide and coach you when you start weight-training is time well spent, and will make you maximize your training time and your training benefits.